When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 You should also compare these variables (such as open rates) to industry metrics.
 For example, what’s the percentage of bounce rates for the industry you’re working with?

-If you aren’t measuring results, you won’t have much data to base future decisions for your next email marketing campaign.
+If you aren’t measuring results, you won’t have much data on which to base future decisions about your next email marketing campaign.

 Final Takeaways

-Email marketing is still one of the most effective ways to promote your online store, build relationships with customers, and generate sales.
+Email marketing is still one of the most effective ways to promote your online store, build customer relationships, and generate sales.

-The final step in this process is to put all these pieces together into an effective strategy.
-This means coming up with creative and effective ways to construct emails and email series.
+The final step in this process is to combine all these pieces into an effective strategy.
+This means devising creative and effective ways to construct emails and email series.

-It also means being able to measure the results of each tactic so that you can continue to improve your efforts going forward.
+It also means being able to measure the results of each tactic so that you can continue to improve your efforts.

 Leveraging email metrics and incorporating A/B testing can help build relationships with subscribers by presenting them with the information they want to read.

-With a little bit of effort and creativity, you can use email marketing to increase a brand’s sales and help create long-term customers.
+With a little effort and creativity, you can use email marketing to increase a brand’s sales and help create long-term customers.

 More Resources: